• Skip to primary navigation

 Cilantro is the herb that everyone loves to hate.
 Except for those who don’t.
 There are few things in this world that are black and white.
 Cilantro?
 Cilantro is one of those things.

 There are two camps of people: those who LOVE cilantro, and those who hate it with a fiery burning passion.
 Me?
-I’m in the love crew.
-I’m absolutely obsessed with cilantro (see my IP Cilantro Lime Rice as proof), and I can’t get enough of the stuff.
+I'm in the love crew.
+I'm absolutely obsessed with cilantro, and I can't get enough of the stuff.
 One thing that all cilantro lovers definitely agree on is: Cilantro MUST be fresh.

 Even for a cilantro lover such as myself, dried just won’t do when it comes to the herby green stuff.
 I want those fresh, cool, crisp leaves chopped and sprinkled all over my burrito bowl.
 And yes, it makes a difference.
 For me, salsa is just not salsa without cilantro.
 A burrito bowl is just not a burrito bowl without my favorite spring herb.